 Sparring reveals weakness and refines strength.

-You can see the fear when conflict when teams fail to dissect the status quo for true value, failure to probe for the root cause of a problem, failure to test for the weakness of an assumption – they all preserve an artificial harmony and result in poor decisions.
+You can see the fear when conflict when teams fail to dissect the status quo for waste, fail to probe for the root cause of a problem, or fail to test for the weakness of an assumption.
+These actions will all preserve an artificial harmony and result in poor decisions.

-This absence of passionate engagement and even disagreement, however, is frequently fatal to any transformation.
+This absence of passionate engagement and even disagreement, is frequently fatal to any transformation.

 Lack of Commitment